 Another objective is to foster a desire for continuous learning throughout one's career.
 There are continually new developments in health care in general, and also those specific to the clinical laboratory.
 It is imperative that one stay abreast of all new developments.

 A third objective is to encourage critical thinking and competency skills.
 I instill in students that laboratory procedures must be properly performed without errors.
 It is important to know and recognize complications that can arise which might affect the test results, and how to resolve or troubleshoot those issues.

 A fourth objective is to model a sense of professionalism.
 Students are taught the importance of integrity, responsibility, and accountability.
 They are encouraged to demonstrate these qualities during labs and clinicals, become members of their professional organizations, and interact with students in other medical laboratory programs..

 The Medical Laboratory Technology program is a hybrid online program with the didactic information being online for all of the courses.
-Because of this, I incorporate a variety of means to present the materials online (PowerPoints, videos of lab procedures, and podcasts summarizing chapter topics).
+Because of this, I incorporate a variety of means to present the materials online [PowerPoints (some narrated), podcasts, and videos of lab procedures].
 Assessments of students' comprehension of the material are done using weekly assignments, group discussions, short research papers, and exams which are all submitted online.
 The course labs and clinicals are hands-on and allow the lab skills to be taught.

 I continuously strive to improve my teaching skills and develop new ones by attending educators' conferences/workshops and faculty in-services.
 I seriously take into consideration comments made by students on my evaluations to see if there are areas where improvements can be made.